ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 make / as logical root

-arbitrary cascading
-	ksLookup uses search folders (supplied by meta data) (e.g. /system/keybindings /user/keybindings /system/sw/myapp/keybindings...)
-	allow fallback/override for contextual values

 cascading for kdbGet/Set:
 	read in spec and get/set needed subtrees

-cascading for ksLookup:
-	lookup in spec and use search folders and all requested domains

-terminology:
-	use consistent name for "user", "system", "local", "env" and "spec" -> namespace

-getRootKeys vs. getNamespace

 applications should only need to use: kdbGet("/path/to/my/application")